Psalms For Life

 7 YHWH’s Torah is so flawless

-it refreshes the soul.
+it refreshes the soul

-YHWH’s covenant is so trustworthy
+YHWH’s covenant so trustworthy

 it makes the naïve wise.